 But something else stops me.
 Sometimes I picture myself an old woman, sitting in a rocking chair, turning the pages with gnarled fingers.
 I’ll relive that first corporate job, the times in my marriage, becoming a mom, maybe a grandmother, the relationships and people who have come and gone.

 Having a journal saved me from a world I didn’t belong and steered me toward what I love.
 Its been my friend and ally for thirty years.
 Its absorbed my pain and deepened my joy.
 How could I ever throw that gift away?

-Let’s face it, my journal and I are in this life together.
+As I came to realize so long ago, my journal and I are in this life together.